-If you have federal student loan debt, you now have approximately four months to prepare for payments on that debt to restart.
-In August, President Joe Biden’s administration announced it is stretching out the moratorium on federal student loan payments until Jan.
-31, 2022.
+If you have federal student loan debt, you now have three additional months to prepare for payments on that debt to restart.

-This means that payments will not resume until next year and interest rates will remain at 0%.
-The latest extension comes shortly after two-thirds of borrowers said it would be difficult for them to afford payments if they resumed the following month, according to a recent survey by The Pew Charitable Trusts.
+This means that payments will not resume until next spring, and interest rates will remain at 0%.
+Two-thirds of borrowers said it would be difficult for them to afford payments if they resumed the following month, according to a survey by The Pew Charitable Trusts earlier this year.

 Make sure your address and email are up-to-date with your loan servicer, so you don’t miss any important information about your student loans and the temporary extension.

 That means any student loan debt you had before the COVID-19 pandemic will be waiting for you when repayment begins at the end of the forbearance period, unless the policy changes again.
 Experts say you shouldn’t count on any of your debt disappearing in the meantime, because it’s unlikely that there will be broad student loan forgiveness —not even the $10,000 that Biden promised during the campaign, that is.

 “I don’t see $10,000 in student loan forgiveness coming.
 I just don’t think he legally can without Congress,” says Robert Farrington, founder and CEO of The College Investor, a site providing advice on student loan debt.
 “But I do think he’s able to do a lot of good with the powers he has, such as reforming programs that already exist.”

 What to Do in Light of Biden’s Extension of Student Loan Relief

 Given this latest update, now may be a good time to rethink your student loan repayment strategy.
 Keep in mind that everyone’s situation is different, but here’s what you should do in light of the extension of the student loan payment freeze, according to experts we spoke to.